Knowledge Hub

 There will also be clauses dealing with termination, including where one of the parties commits a breach (see below) but in addition to that it is common to deal with the situation where revenue does not meet expectations.
 The last thing you want is to be tied into an under-performing licensee for the lifetime of the patents, and one way to avoid problems is to make the licence non-exclusive if targets are not met: that way you can appoint a new licensee, or perhaps start to sell your own products.

-Payment/Payment schedule: Obviously the agreement needs to deal with the amount of royalties, and any other payments that may be due.
+Payment/Payment schedule: Obviously the agreement needs to deal with the amount of royalties and any other payments that may be due.
 Royalties are usually periodic, but there could be a lump sum payable for the grant of the licence either instead of or as well as periodic royalties.
-Thought should be given to what is the appropriate period for payments, which will have a big impact on cashflow.
-And writing in a stipulation about minimum royalties may be a useful way to ensure that the licensee focuses on making the licence work, perhaps more effectively than the threat of termination if they fail to meet targets.
+Thought should be given to the appropriate period for payments, which will have a big impact on cash flow.
+Writing a stipulation about minimum royalties may be a useful way to ensure that the licensee focuses on making the licence work, perhaps more effectively than the threat of termination if they fail to meet targets.

 This is also the point at which to mention that licence agreements should ideally (for the licensor) contain clauses permitting them to pay visits to the licensee and carry out checks and audits, to make sure they are being paid what is due to them.